 Guinea-Bissau: Promotion of a multi-level approach to child malnutrition

-Although Guinea-Bissau has made progress in reducing its child mortality rate, one in 10 children still die before reaching the age of 5 and a quarter of all children under 5 are moderately to severely malnourished.
-The UN Joint Programme “Promotion of a multi-level approach to child malnutrition” is aimed at reducing child malnutrition and mortality by improving the country's capacity to monitor and treat malnutrition and by promoting better nutrition and food practices.
+Although Guinea-Bissau has made progress in reducing its child mortality rate, one in 7 children still die before reaching the age of 5 and more than a quarter of all children under 5 are stunted.
+The UN Joint Programme “Promotion of a multi-level approach to child malnutrition” aimed at reducing child malnutrition and mortality by improving the country's capacity to monitor and treat malnutrition and by promoting better nutrition and food practices.

-- 167 school gardens have been established in beneficiary communities (against 150 initially planned) and 90% of school children are consuming vegetables produced in school once a day.
+- 167 school gardens were established in beneficiary communities (against 150 initially planned) and 90% of school children are consuming vegetables produced in school once a day.

-- The Ministry of Health has improved its capacity to effectively monitor nutritional activities at the local level and can now provide updated data on nutritional status in the project area.
-A communication and advocacy strategy has been implemented to raise awareness and increase citizen participation in MDG-related policies and practices, including partnerships with community radio, communities, regional authorities, teachers and citizens.
+- The Ministry of Health improved its capacity to effectively monitor nutritional activities at the local level and can now provide updated data on nutritional status in the project area.
+A communication and advocacy strategy was implemented to raise awareness and increase citizen participation in MDG-related policies and practices, including partnerships with community radio, communities, regional authorities, teachers and citizens.

 - The direct involvement of children and parents (especially mothers) in the cultivation of school gardens greatly increased awareness of horticulture among beneficiaries.
 This resulted in a growing interest among women's groups to use FAO’s support to grow vegetables in the schools for children.

 - Nutrition trainings were held and led to some changes in behavior.
 UNICEF supported mothers’ groups in health centers to advise mothers on exclusive breastfeeding, provide explanations on food and hygiene, detect early signs of malnutrition and suggest visits to Health Centers in cases of malnutrition or pregnancy.